Skip to main content

 What you need to know to keep your financial aid!

-Every year that you re-apply for financial aid, and at the end of each semester the SCC Financial Aid Office checks your transcript (record of your grades) to see if you are making Satisfactory Academic Progress (SAP).
-This is something the federal and state governments require to make sure financial aid recipients are making progress towards completing their degree, diploma or certificate.
+Every year that you re-apply for financial aid, and at the end of each semester, the SCC Financial Aid Office checks your transcript (record of your grades) to see if you are making Satisfactory Academic Progress (SAP).
+This is something the federal and state governments require to make sure financial aid recipients are making progress toward completing their degree, diploma, or certificate.
 Following is an explanation of several important SAP rules, and you are encouraged to view the complete SCC SAP policy.

 To make SAP: